michele-segata/colossumo/README.md

 ## Working principle

-ColosSeUMO runs a SUMO simulation and sends simulation updates at each step.
+ColosSUMO runs a SUMO simulation and sends simulation updates at each step.
 Such updates include the current simulation time, the position of the nodes, etc.
 Updates are handled through messages, which are published via MQTT in json format.
 A single update is an array of messages.
-For example, ColosSeUMO can send the following update to Colosseum:
+For example, ColosSUMO can send the following update to Colosseum:

 ```json
 [